School Counseling, MS

 The priority application deadline for admission into the following fall term is November 15 and the regular application deadline is March 1.
 Applications received after March 1 may be considered at the Program Director’s discretion.
 Additionally, the School Counseling program accepts applications for admission into the spring and summer terms at the discretion of the Program Director and based on seat availability.

-Applicants must complete specially developed recommendation forms for the program and respond to three additional program specific essays in order to finalize and submit the application.
+Applicants must complete specially developed recommendation forms for the program and provide a detailed personal statement in order to finalize and submit the application.
 These documents are requested and collected as part of the on-line application process.

 Personal interviews with program faculty members prior to acceptance are required.
 School Counseling applicants participate in a group interview.
 All interviews are scheduled by program faculty shortly after the application deadline.
 Program directors review applications and pay particular attention to each applicant’s ability to address program specific professional goals and professional identity in the statement of intentions.